Last Updated On: December 2nd, 2019

 In the 1800s, Dr. Joel R. Poinsett introduced the Poinsettia to the United States around 1825.
 Poinsett was a botanist, physician and the first United States Ambassador to Mexico.
 Upon finding the Poinsettia shrub in the wild, he brought samples back to his greenhouse in South Carolina.
 Eventually, the Poinsettia was named after Joel R. Poinsett.

-By the early 1900s, the Poinsettia was cultivated for commercial sale during the holidays and the rest is history.
+By the early 1900s, poinsettias were cultivated for commercial sale during the holidays and the rest is history.

 Currently, the Poinsettia is one of the most popular indoor plants during the holiday season and especially Christmas.